krbnite/krbnite.github.io/_posts/2019-12-20-Data-Processing.md

 Oftentimes when working with a database, it is convenient to simply connect to it via Python's Pandas interface (`read_sql_query`) and a connection established through SQLAlchemy's `create_engine`.
-For small enough data sets, I often just query the data right into a DataFrame, then fudge around using Pandas lingo from there (e.g., `df.groupby('var1')['var2'].sum()`).
-However, as I've covered in the past, for large data sets, it's often not possible to bring it fully onto your laptop -- you must do as much in-database aggregation and manipulation as possible.
+For small enough data sets, it's often convenient to just query all the relevant data right into a DataFrame, then fudge around using Pandas lingo from there (e.g., `df.groupby('var1')['var2'].sum()`).
+However, as I've covered in the past (e.g., in [Running with Redshift](https://krbnite.github.io/Running-with-Redshift/) and [Conditional Aggregation in {dplyr} and Redshift](https://krbnite.github.io/Conditional-Aggregation-in-dplyr-and-Redshift/)), it's often not possible to bring very large data sets  onto your laptop -- you must do as much in-database aggregation and manipulation as possible.
 It's generally good to know how to do both, though obviously since straight-up SQL skills covers both scenarios, that's the more important one to master in general.

-In this tutorial, I look at a Spotify database, which can be queried in various ways...
+In this tutorial, I look at a Spotify database, which is available online (code to access it below) via a [shared Google CoLab notebook](https://colab.research.google.com/drive/1XG-TZbwU2oIZfZOIuX82cAqneK7-1ZSZ)...
+But!
+Make sure to **MAKE A COPY** of that notebook before you use it.
+(I began playing around with the original notebook, thinking my changes wouldn't be saved...but I was wrong.
+Sorry to its original author!)

-It is available online (code to access it below).
-In fact, you can use the Google CoLab notebook...
-The questions all come from that notebook, which also has solutions.
-I wanted to brush up on my own skills and test my wits, so I just used the notebook for its data and questions.
+The questions below all come from the shared notebook.
+Just like my solutions below, the original notebook has its own solutions: if you want some practice, ignore them and try developing the queries yourself.
+(That's what I did.)

-The data set has 74200 rows and 6 cols, which amounts to ~3.6MB (`74200*6*8/1e6`) for 64-bit numbers.
-This can easily fit into memory, so no worries -- we'll just pretend it can't sometimes for instruction.
+**NOTE**: The data set has 74,200 rows and 6 columns, which amounts to ~3.6MB (`74200*6*8/1e6`) for 64-bit numbers.
+This can easily fit into memory, so we can technically do all of our aggregations and transformations out of the database.
+For fun and instructional purposes, we'll also look at how we would do the same aggregations and transformations in SQL.

-Make sure to MAKE A COPY of that notebook before you use it.
-I began playing around with it, thinking my changes wouldn't be saved...but I was wrong.
-(Sorry original author.)
+# Connect to the Database